Skip to main content

 Preprocessing

-You can apply the following modifications to the spectra to enhance the visualization.
+You can apply the following filters to the spectra to enhance the visualization.
 The modifications include the following:

 • Center Mean : subtract the mean from every variable observation in the dataset, so that the new variable's mean is centered at 0.